sentinel-hub/custom-scripts/sentinel-1/radar_vegetation_index/README.md

 ## General description of the script

 The goal of the script is to calculate the Radar Vegetation Index for Sentinel-1 (RVI4S1) like dual-pol SAR data.
 In this script, we utilize Sentinel-1 GRD products as input and calculate the RVI4S1 index for monitoring crop growth.
 The theoretical value of this index ranges from 0 to 1.
 The bare soil or pure elementary targets indicate a very low RVI4S1 index towards zero.
 Conversely, a fully developed crop canopy advance the index towards 1.
-Zero is indicated by pink, whereas red indicates RVI4S1 == 1.0.
+Zero is indicated by pink, whereas green indicates RVI4S1 == 1.0.

 ## Details of the script